sigu-training/clinical_genomics/tutorial.md

   every variant site.
 Knowing which individuals (samples) are affected by a phenotype we can exclude variants with inheritance patterns that are incompatible with the observed inheritance of the phenotype.

-- **reported** in a more human-friendly form

-  While the VCF format can be used to encode all relevant information about any variant, it is hard for humans to parse that information.

-  Ideally, one would like to generate simpler reports for any set of filtered and prioritized variants.

 ## Get data